rmlarose/qcbq/README.md

-# qcbq
+# QCBQ

-Quantum computing bootcamp with Qiskit
+Repository for tutorial notebooks, presentations, and miscellania for the Quantum computing bootcamp with Qiskit at MSU.